On the implied volatility of Asian options under stochastic volatility models: Notations and main results

 We denote by $(V_t)_{t \in [0,T]}$ the value of a fixed strike arithmetic Asian call option where $T$ is the maturity.
 Then, the payoff can be written as

 where $(S_t)_{t \in [0,T]}$ is the price of the underlying asset and \(K\) is the fixed strike price.

-We assume without lost of generality that the interest rate is equal to zero and we consider the following general stochastic volatility model for the underlying asset price where $S_0>0$ is fixed, $W_t$, $W_t'$, and $B_t$ are three standard Brownian motions on $[0,T]$ defined on the same complete probability space $(\Omega, \mathcal{G}, \mathbb{P})$.
+For the sake of simplicity, we assume that the interest rate is equal to zero and we consider the following general stochastic volatility model for the underlying asset price where $S_0>0$ is fixed, $W_t$, $W_t'$, and $B_t$ are three standard Brownian motions on $[0,T]$ defined on the same complete probability space $(\Omega, \mathcal{G}, \mathbb{P})$.
 We assume that \(W_t'\) and \(B_t\) are independent and \(\rho\in [-1,1]\) is the correlation coefficient between \(W_t\) and \(W_t'\).

 We consider the following assumption on the stochastic volatility of the asset price. \begin{h} The process $\sigma=(\sigma_t)_{t \in [0,T]}$ is adapted to the filtration generated by $W'$, a.s. positive and continuous, and satisfies that for all $t \in [0,T]$,